tidelift/sbom-to-api-tools/README.md

 This repository contains some examples of using the Tidelift APIs to gather information about open source library components.

-The examples all use a cyclonedx sbom as their entry point and then provide different outputs depending on the specific example.
+The examples all use a CycloneDX sbom (in JSON format) as their entry point and then provide different outputs depending on the specific example.

 Tagged releases are published on GitHub at